MyAlyce/ASU_OD_detection_project/README.md

 4. Give the emulator a few minutes, but it should eventually show the HUD of the app.
 5. You can use the console to check console.log statements and debug
 6. Refer to the [docs](https://docs.zepp.com/docs/intro/) for understanding basic syntax and architecture of Zepp

+For more in-depth documentation on the project and set up, see [here](https://docs.google.com/document/d/1uk0_B4wokNpXIKgyvo9FgLmtIqn8Akq9gwlsciBvDfc).

+> **_NOTE:_**
+> Currently, Google integration must be done on an individual basis with permission of the authors; otherwise, you will not be able to link your Google account.